tristankinsleyscott/Toronto-Amenity-Scores/README.md

 One will generally see a higher density of selected tags in:

-The downtown/CBD, due to population/commercial density,
-Around Toronto's two main subway lines.
+-The downtown/CBD, due to population/commercial density and around Toronto's two main subway lines.

-Outside of these two areas, Toronto appears to be a city based upon sprawl, and therefore car-based.
-Bus lines are quite significant in numbers however, allowing for some level of expediated connection in the city.
+Outside of Old Toronto, the city appears to be based around single-unit housing and sees a stronger emphasis on car-based transportation.
+Bus lines are quite significant in numbers however, allowing for some level of expediated connection among the suburbs.

 ## Example Map